jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - Outside entity or vendor agreements should stipulate performance expectations like maximum downtimes and include penalties if the vendor doesn't meet expections
     - All SLAs should be reviewed; a company sometimes has an SLA standard that should be applied, when possible, to the service level agreements as part of working with another company
       - this can sometimes take time, as the acquiring company might have to support established SLAs until they expire or are up for renewal
+  - **Service Level Requirement (SLR)**: a statement of expectations of service and performance from a product or service
+  - **Business Partner Agreement (BPA)**: a contract between two entities dictating the terms of their business relationship

 ## [1.13](#113-establish-and-maintain-a-security-awareness-education-and-training-program-osg-9-chpt-2) Establish and maintain a security awareness, education, and training program (OSG-9 Chpt 2)